ignaciolinari/beyond-the-cutoff/ollama/README.md

 | Evaluation | RAG+FT mode only | FT-only AND RAG+FT modes |
 | Modelfile | `Modelfile` or `Modelfile.rag_trained` | `Modelfile.instruction_only` |

 **Note**: For this experiment, we only use the instruction-only model.
-The RAG-trained Modelfile is kept for reference but not used in the 0.5B comparison.
+The RAG-trained Modelfiles have been moved to `vintage/ollama/` for reference but are not used in the 0.5B comparison.

 ## Quick Reference